Renormalization of the gluon distribution function in the background field formalism: Gluon field renormalization in the light-cone gauge

 \subsubsection{Tadpole diagram}

-The tadpole diagram (on the left of Fig.~\ref{Fig:glue_vac_pol_diags}) might a priori contribute to the gluon vacuum polarization tensor.
+The tadpole diagram (see Fig.~\ref{Fig:g_tad}) might a priori contribute to the gluon vacuum polarization tensor.
 It writes

-where the $1/2$ is the symmetry factor associated with the tadpole loop, ${V_{4g}}_{\nu \rho \sigma \lambda}^{abcd}\;$ is the QCD four-gluon vertex, and we use the Feynman propagator in light-cone gauge~\eqref{eq:Feyn-prop_def} with the ML pescription~\eqref{eq:ML_prescription}.
+where the $1/2$ is the symmetry factor associated with the tadpole loop, ${V_{4g}}_{\mu \nu \sigma \lambda}^{abcd}\;$ is the QCD four-gluon vertex, and we use the gluon Feynman propagator in light-cone gauge~\eqref{eq:Feyn-prop_def} with the ML prescription~\eqref{eq:ML_prescription}.
 Performing the numerator algebra, one arrives at